MehmetEfeFriday/Discord-Mass-Mention/README.md

 -https://arandomnewaccount.gitlab.io/discord-unofficial-docs/lazy_guilds.html

 ## Configuration
-- `quantity`: The number of user IDs to be used in each message.
+- `amount`: The number of user IDs to be used in each message.
 - `guildid`: ID of the Discord server you want to perform actions on.
 - `channelids`: IDs of the channels you want to send messages to.
 You can customize this by adding or removing channel IDs.
 - `interval`: The timeout between each message.